 Run the following command, which will update your file

 -vvv to your ssh command, which prints a verbose output.
 For example,

 ssh -vvv firstname.lastname@example.org

-and send our helpdesk the output as text or a screenshot.
+and contact Science IT with the output as text or a screenshot.